 61. Get Creative

 The sink offers a unique way to utilize small spaces.
-It’s a full bathroom in probably half the size of others.
+It’s a full bathroom, probably half the size of others.
 And it doesn’t compromise on style.
 Like previously mentioned, use items that are marked for the cabin as these are definitely ones that are smaller in size but powerful in terms of functions.
 They also tend to be easier on the environment as well because not all cabins/cottages have running water.

 63. Green Tiled Two-Tone